Vagyasri/Awesome-Books/README.md

 # Awesome-Books

-Manage books collection (plain JS with classes): In this project, we will be refactoring the Awesome books application to use JavaScript classes.
+Style core elements of the page: In this project, we added CSS styles to the Awesome books application.

 ## Built With